Skip to content

 cloud: Point cloud to be rendered.

-cam: Camera parameters for the image plane.
+pose: Camera extrinsic parameters for the image plane.

 width: Desired width of the rendered image.